South African nationality law: Dutch colonial rule (1652–1814)

 South African nationality began in 1652, when the Dutch East India Company established the first permanent European settlement in the Cape of Good Hope at Table Bay.
-At that time, pastoral groups known as the San and Khoikhoi inhabited the region along with other Bantu-speaking peoples who had emigrated from the northwest approximately 2000 years prior.
+At that time, pastoral groups known as the San and Khoikhoi inhabited the region.
 As the colony developed and expanded from 1658, slaves from other African regions as well as parts of South and Southeast Asia were imported to work in agriculture and in domestic service.
 During the 18th century, the growth in population of white settlers was nearly identical to increases in slave populations, despite the fact that the slaves were predominantly male.
 Conversion to Christianity was discouraged, because Dutch law in the period required slaves to be manumitted upon conversion.
 The law also barred white fathers from manumitting children with slave mothers, but did allow freedom to children born to white mothers and slave fathers.

 From the time of the Dutch Republic (1588–1795), belonging was based on birth in a Dutch city or province and could be acquired through marriage or application for admission.
 Its successor state, the Batavian Republic, established that inhabitants in Dutch territory could acquire nationality by birth, and citizenship if they were born in Batavian territory and remained there for two years, or if they lived within the nation for ten years.
 From 1717, a law limited the immigration of European women to Africa, increasing the likelihood of slave women becoming concubines or wives of white colonists.
 The governmental form changed again in 1805, and in 1809 the Kingdom of Holland adopted the Napoleonic Code with adaptations for Holland.
 When the French Empire annexed the Dutch kingdom in 1810, the full French code was declared to apply to Dutch territory.
 Under its terms nationality was acquired at birth through descent from a father.
 Married women were legally incapacitated, making them legal dependents, and the nationality of a husband was automatically bestowed upon a wife.